danchoi/vmail/README.markdown

 Please file bug reports and feature requests in the [vmail github issue tracker][tracker].

+This problem is seriously in beta, so there are bound to be bugs and issues.
+But in a few weeks, with your help, vmail will become stable.

 [tracker]:https://github.com/danchoi/vmail/issues

 ## How to contact the developer